How To Prevent / Treat Weeds In Borders

 How Can I Control Weeds in Borders With Chemicals?

 There are a few chemical weedkillers that can be used.
-A glyphosate weedkiller such as Round Up or Clinic can be very carefully used.
+A glyphosate weedkiller such as Round Up or Gallup can be very carefully used.
 This is a total weedkiller and will kill everything it touches, therefore care must be taken to apply it to only the weeds you want to kill and nothing else.
 Ideally it should be applied with a weed wiper so that the chemical can be accurately touched on selected foliage.

 Gemstone Granules can also be scattered around the surface of the soil of trees and shrubs during October to February.
 Existing weeds will be killed and it will also prevent any others germinating.